-But what exactly is an APR and how could it affect your borrowing?
-The key things to know when looking at APRs are how it’s applied and how it’s calculated.
+But what exactly is an APR?
+And how can it affect your borrowing?
+The key things to know when looking at APR are how it’s applied and how it’s calculated.
 Let’s break this down.

 What is APR?

 ‘APR’ stands for ‘annual percentage rate’.
 It’s an estimate of the yearly costs of a personal loan or credit card including interest and compulsory charges.
 Lenders have a legal requirement to state their APR to potential borrowers before they agree to a loan or credit card.

 APR doesn’t include optional charges like penalty charges for late payments or breaching your credit limit.